bachya/regenmaschine/README.rst

   # Outputs a string version of the dict:
   auth_str = auth.dumps()

+Dumping the code:`auth` object will will reveal the access token used to authenticate API requests, as well as an expiration timeframe and more.

 At any point, this authentication can be loaded back into a Regenmaschine
 client: